 By artists for artists

-We help artists collaborate with existing resources and systems, both because there is abundant potential in those resources, and because we believe they will be strengthened by artists’ contributions.
-We focus on building bridges and mechanisms that help relationships continue to thrive without us.
+We seek mutual respect, trust, commitment, and reciprocity with all our partners.
+We don’t go it alone.
+We help artists collaborate with existing resources and systems, both because there is abundant potential in those partnerships, and because systems will be strengthened by artists’ contributions.
+We build bridges and mechanisms to connect artists as partners in system change.

 Our work is characterized by optimism that change is possible, and belief that the boldness and creativity of artists can address the challenges facing our communities.
 We try new things and learn by doing.
 We respond to big issues by piloting lots of little projects in our own neighborhoods and communities.
 This approach allows us to be responsive in times of great need and plant many seeds for deeper more sustained movement building work.